Disseminated gonorrhea in Child

 Acute endocarditis is extremely uncommon; however, it is a fatal consequence of DGI leading to rapid destruction of the aortic valves.

 Abdominal spread of gonococci may cause gonococcal perihepatitis (Fitz-Hugh-Curtis syndrome) with abdominal pain, tenderness, and, occasionally, a hepatic friction rub.

 Most patients deny genitourinary complaints; however, they may manifest with vaginitis, cervicitis, urethritis, pelvic inflammatory disease, pelvic abscesses, epididymitis, proctitis, or pharyngitis.
 MSM may develop proctitis, rectal discharge, and pharyngitis.

-Note: Outside of the neonatal period, if N. gonorrhoeae is cultured from a non-sexually active child, sexual abuse must be ruled out.
+Note: Outside of the neonatal period, if N gonorrhoeae is cultured from a child who is not sexually active, sexual abuse must be ruled out.
 Childhood sexual abuse is a problem of epidemic proportions affecting children of all ages and economic and cultural backgrounds.
 There are few unambiguous diagnostic signs of sexual abuse, and they are present in only a minority of victims.
 They include objective evidence of characteristic genital trauma and the detection of specific STIs.
 The presence of semen, sperm, or acid phosphatase, or a positive culture for gonorrhea is considered absolute evidence of sexual abuse when congenital acquisition of the disease is excluded.